OtherRealms/Action-Blocks-Guide/index.rst

 * * **From** , The source Keyframe Group.
 * * **To** , The Target Keyframe Group.
-* * **Remove From Original** , Delete Source keyframes aftercopying.
+* * **Remove From Original** , Delete Source keyframes after copying.
 Tip: it may be a good idea to add a new first frame to the deleted group to avoid unwanted drifting.
-* * **Convert To Euler** , Ensure's that the newly copied frames are also Euler if Quaternion roations are enabled.
+* * **Convert To Euler** , Ensure's that the newly copied frames are also Euler if Quaternion rotations are enabled.
 * * **Location Keys** , Copy Location keyframes from the Source.
 * * **Rotation Euler Keys** , Copy Euler Rotations from Source.
 * * **Quaternion WXYZ** , Copy Quaternion keyframes from source.